 Contracting Governments planning and implementing VTS shall, wherever possible, follow the guidelines developed by the Organization (i.e. IMO Resolution A.857(20) Guidelines for Vessel Traffic Services).

-1 Refer IALA Reference List

-IMO Resolution A.857(20) recognises that:
+IMO Resolution A.857(20) recognizes that:

 The safety and efficiency of maritime traffic and the protection of the marine environment would be improved if vessel traffic services were established and operated in accordance with internationally approved guidelines.